Registration open + Keynotes only option

 ie-practice-2024@northumbria.ac.uk

-Conference Introduction
+Conference / Workshop Introduction

-This upcoming conference will be the first Interior Educators has held since the Covid-19 pandemic, coinciding with 10 years of Northumbria University BA(Hons) Interior Architecture Alumni and occurs at a critical moment as we define the next 10 years of our pedagogic and practice-based landscapes on the interior and the adaptation of existing space.
+This upcoming conference & workshop will be the first Interior Educators has held since the Covid-19 pandemic, coinciding with 10 years of Northumbria University BA(Hons) Interior Architecture Alumni and occurs at a critical moment as we define the next 10 years of our pedagogic and practice-based landscapes on the interior and the adaptation of existing space.

 IE Practice 2024 will bring academics, research practitioners, creatives, industry leaders and design practitioners together to discuss current and future issues critical to interior architecture, interior design, and adaptive reuse in academia and in practice.